-Figures released to the Northern Advocate under the Official Information Act reveal that last year two police cars and a speed camera van engine were beyond repair and nearly $6000 a month was spent on repairing police vehicles based in the region.
+Figures released to the Northern Advocate under the Official Information Act reveal two police cars and a speed camera van engine were beyond repair last year and nearly $6000 a month was spent repairing police vehicles based in the region.

 Northland police Inspector Murray Hodson said two vehicles were extensively damaged by flood waters in last year's major winter storm and an engine in one of the traffic camera vehicles was replaced due to mechanical failure.

 He said Northland police vehicles were used 24/7, sometimes over difficult terrain.

 Northland has a total of 143 police vehicles - 42 are based in the Whangarei and Kaipara area, while 43 are assigned to the Mid and Far North.
 The remainder of the 58 vehicles were centrally located and were used to meet operational requirement.
 The number also includes the police speed camera vans.